SPACE44/interviews/gallery/README.md

 ## Tasks

+Note: Lists should be orded by date from latest to oldest.

 ### List images

 In your first task you should list all images from the images folder.
 Therefore you should use the storage.json, where you find information about each image.